bloomberg/container-timing/README.md

 As developers increasingly organise their applications into components there's becoming a demand to measure performance on subsections of an application or a web page.
 For instance, [a developer may want to know](https://groups.google.com/g/web-vitals-feedback/c/TaQm0qq_kjs/m/z1AGXE0MBQAJ?utm_medium=email&utm_source=footer) when a subsection of the DOM has been painted, like a table or a widget, so they can mark the paint time and submit it to their analytics.

 Current Web APIs don't help with this.
 Element Timing is [limited](https://w3c.github.io/paint-timing/#timing-eligible) due to what it can mark so it can't be used for whole sections.
-The polyfill referenced below does attempt to provide a userland solution by adding Element Timing to all elements within a container and using the data from those performance entries to know when painting has finished.
+The polyfill referenced below does attempt to provide a userspace solution by adding Element Timing to all elements within a container and using the data from those performance entries to know when painting has finished.
 This does have several drawbacks though:

 - Marking elements with the `elementtiming` attribute needs to happen as early as possible before painting happens; this will require server side changes or blocking rendering until all elements are marked (degrading performance)
 - A [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) needs to be utilised to catch new elements being injected into the DOM (with `elementtiming` being set)